grafana/agent/docs/sources/flow/reference/components/discovery.kubelet.md

 ### Bearer token file authentication

-This example uses a bearer token file to authenticate to the Kubernetes API:
+This example uses a bearer token file to authenticate to the Kubelet API:

 ```river
 discovery.kubelet "k8s_pods" {